Eames Aluminum Group: History

 The chair was originally commissioned as outdoor seating for the Miller House, the home of longtime Cummins Engines president J. Irwin Miller, by Eero Saarinen and Alexander Girard.
 The original design featured a woven suspension back and seat stretched between aluminum ribs.
 The aluminum elements are produced by sand casting.

 It was designed by Charles Eames, Ray Eames, and Don Albinson; Charles and Don patented the design and innovative construction.
-Robert Staples also worked on it.
-Although it was originally called the "Indoor-Outdoor Group", it did not succeed as outdoor furniture, and by 1959, Herman Miller had renamed it the Eames Aluminum Group.
+Robert Staples, an Eames Office employee, carved the eight wooden prototypes that were made during the development of the piece.
+Although it was originally called the "Indoor-Outdoor Group", the design did not succeed as outdoor furniture, and by 1959, Herman Miller had renamed it the Eames Aluminum Group.